Higher-order approximation for uncertainty quantification in time series analysis: Main result

 for some $\theta>0$, any $b>0$ and all $x,y \in [0,1]$.
 The result is formally stated in Lemma \ref{le:bill}.
 Our proof consists of two major parts.
-The first one is to extend Theorem 12.2 in \cite{billingsley:1968}.
-Theorem 12.2 in \cite{billingsley:1968} provides a probabilistic bound for maxima over partial sums.
+The first one is to extend Theorem 12.2 in \cite{billingsley:1968} which provides a probabilistic bound for maxima over partial sums.
 In Lemma \ref{le:billmod12.2} we provide a similar result, allowing the bound to take a more general form.
 The second main part of the proof is to verify the assumptions of Lemma \ref{le:billmod12.2}.
-Both, Lemma \ref{le:billmod12.2} and Theorem 12.2 in \cite{billingsley:1968} are written in great generality and do not impose any assumptions on the dependence structure of the underlying process.
+Both, Lemma \ref{le:billmod12.2} and Theorem 12.2 in \cite{billingsley:1968} apply under very general assumptions in that both do not impose any assumptions on the dependence structure of the underlying process.
 However, both are based on a probabilistic bound on the distances between partial sums.
 Given strong temporal dependence, as in our setting, verifying this condition becomes particularly challenging. \end{enumerate}